 After clicking create you will be taken to the dashboard where you can see your running VMs.

-You can click in your created one to go to the VM individual dashboard, to access it through the Console, Save its state, Reboot, etc:
+You can click on your VM and manage it: access it through VNC, Save its state, Reboot it, etc:

-Clicking in Console will let you login into the VM.
+Clicking on the Console icon will let you login into the VM.
 The credentials are:

-With the oneadmin role you can customize what your cloud users cand do and see.
+With the oneadmin role you can customize what your cloud users can do and see.

 3. Quick Overview of the CLI Interface

 oneadminuser, and the main administrator should run commands as that user, therefore the first thing you need to do is to switch to

 oneadmin account you can see all the already bootstrapped resources: